-Department Welsh Baccalaureate Director of Welsh Baccalaureate Mr D McLoughlin Qualification description/title Skills Challenge Certificate Examination board WJEC
+Department Welsh Baccalaureate

+Director of Welsh Baccalaureate Mr D McLoughlin

+Subject title Skills Challenge Certificate

+Examination board WJEC

-The course covers the 'Skills Challenge Certificate', which represents a full GCSE qualification.
-The Skills Challenge Certificate comprises of four challenges, three of which are completed as controlled assessments:
+This academic year sees the delivery of the new Welsh Baccalaureate qualification called the 'Skills Challenge Certificate'.
+The Skills Challenge Certificate comprises of four challenges completed as controlled assessments:

 - 1. Global Citizenship Challenge

 - 2. Community Challenge

 - 3. Employability and Enterprise Challenge

-- 4. Individual Project
+- 4. Personal Project

-All of the marks awarded in each of the challenges (at Distinction, Merit, Pass, or Pass L1) are added up and a final grade (A to C) is awarded for the Skills Challenge Certificate.
+All of the marks awarded in each of the challenges are added up and a final grade (A to C) is awarded for the Skills Challenge Certificate.
 During the challenges, the students will develop and be assessed on the following skills and aptitudes: